pymc-devs/pymc-examples/examples/time_series/Euler-Maruyama_and_SDEs.myst.md

 +++ {"button": false, "new_sheet": false, "run_control": {"read_only": false}, "slideshow": {"slide_type": "subslide"}}

-First, we rewrite our SDE as a function returning a tuple of the drift and diffusion coefficients
+We need to provide an SDE function that returns the drift and diffusion coefficients.

 ```{code-cell} ipython3
 ---